 The dream team of John Carpenter and Alan Howarth came up with an absolute winner with their dread-filled soundtrack to one of Carpenter’s most underrated films.
 Hell, DJ Shadow even used creepy samples to stitch together his unfuckwithable Endtroducing album, so they must have been doing something right.
 In contrast to their most well known scores, the duo didn’t rely on catchy themes here, instead conjuring up a mood that aptly reflected the movie’s Satanic focus.
 Fan of weirdo FM sounds and wobbly synth pads?
 This one’s for you.

-Keening lushness from Javier Navarette, who, having previously worked with Guillermo Del Toro on 2001’s The Devil’s Backbone, excelled himself on this dark fantasia of Franco-era Spain.
+Keening lushness from Javier Navarrete, who, having previously worked with Guillermo Del Toro on 2001’s The Devil’s Backbone, excelled himself on this dark fantasia of Franco-era Spain.
 More assured than its predecessor, Navarette’s score for orchestra and voice is rich and steeped in secrets – a considered match for Del Toro’s interest emphasis on psychology rather than shock’n’phwoar.
 Earned a deserved nod at the 2007 Academy Awards – a relative rarity on this rundown.

 Henry, Portrait of a Serial Killer